 Internal Memo

-I am pleased to welcome my long-time friend Mackenzee E. Crosby as the summer 2021 intern for The Ada News.
+I am pleased to welcome my long-time friend Mackenzee Ellen Crosby as the summer 2021 intern for The Ada News.
 I lobbied for her to get this position, and so far, she has delivered.

 I believe I first met her when her eighth grade class at Ada Junior High won a bet to collectively give over 100 units of blood products at blood drive, and was rewarded by being allowed to shave Luke Penrod’s head.